noxPHX/Power-Hole/README.md

 When you are ready, these commands will suffice to build the images and run the services.

+> [!IMPORTANT]
-⚠️ **You must ensure that no other service is running on port 53 (eg systemd-resolved) otherwise you can change the port to bind.** ⚠️
+> You must ensure that no other service is running on port 53 (eg systemd-resolved) otherwise you can change the port to bind.

 ```bash
 ./build.sh